Dubai builder of world’s tallest building to be liquidated

 Arabtec Holding PJSC made the announcement after emails circulated Wednesday among developers suggesting the firm’s end had come.
 Despite trying to claw its way out of the chaos left by Dubai’s 2009 financial crisis, the firm ended last year with hundreds of millions of dollars in debt and losses.

-Arabtec chairman, Waleed al-Muhairi, said in a statement published by Abu Dhabi’s state-linked newspaper The National that after years of setbacks, Arabtec’s projects were severely hit by the economic fallout of the pandemic.
+Arabtec chairman Waleed al-Muhairi said in a statement that after years of setbacks, the economic slowdown from the coronavirus pandemic severely hurt the company’s projects.

 “Despite efforts to pursue legal and commercial entitlements and a restructuring of the company’s finances and operations, the situation in which Arabtec finds itself today is untenable,” he said.